uiuc-focal-lab/syncode/README.md

 #        'name': country_name,
 #        'capital':
 ```
-When guided with the JSON grammar with SynCode, the model is able to generate a syntactically valid JSON object.
+When guided with the JSON grammar with SynCode, the model can generate a syntactically valid JSON object.
 ``` python
 from syncode import Syncode